marcosboscariol/narrow_stack_case/README.md

 - Choose the desired trigger to schedule the pipeline or run it manually by clicking the **Run** button.

 This pipeline will import the CSV files and convert them to Parquet format, storing them in MinIO.

+After, it will insert the parquet files into a postgres database and finally will build a dbt transformation process.

 ### Optional: Verify Parquet Files in MinIO